DanielRSnell/clean-fse-theme/src/blocks/README.md

 ## File Structure

-### ACF/SCF Blocks
+### ACF Blocks

-For ACF or SCF blocks, use the following structure:
+For ACF blocks, use the following structure:

 ```
 block-name/